JeremyBYU/pymultiastar/README.md

 **What do you mean by multiple goals with heterogenous values?**

 A normal A-star planner has a start location and one goal.
 This Multi-Goal planner allows you to provide multiple goal cells each having different values.
 Goals with lower values are more desirable.
 This planner will try to find the optimal **goal** *and* **path** which minimizes an objective function.
 It must be understood that the planner doesn't just find a path.
-It finds the goal and the corresponding optimal path that minimizes some larger objective function.
+It finds the *one* goal and the corresponding optimal path that minimizes some larger objective function.

-**What is the objective function?**
+**What is the larger objective function?**

 The objective function is the minimization of total risk ($r_t$), which is the combination of path risk ($r_p$) and goal risk $r_g$.
 In my research the goals were landing sites, therefore I called the latter landing site risk $r_l$.
 Below is an excerpt from my paper that discusses this trade-off between objectives: